nifte/exPHPress/README.md

 ```
 Change the directory name to the directory where your app will live

+**Note:** Be sure to restart the server afterwards

-Then add the following `.htaccess` file to your app directory:
+Then add the following `.htaccess` file to your app's directory:
 ```
 RewriteEngine On
 RewriteCond %{REQUEST_URI} !\.(js|css|png|jpg|jpeg|gif|svg)$
 RewriteRule ^ app.php [L,QSA]
 ```
-**Note:** Be sure to restart the server afterwards
+This will forward all non-resource requests to app.php

 ### Setting up your app
 1. Create an `app.php` file in your app directory